sagiron/Weather-App/README.md

-A wheather app that enables the user to get a certain weather forecast according to specific latitude and longtitude.
+A wheather app that enables the user to get a certain weather forecast according to specific latitude and longtitude.<br>
 Deployed on Heroku.